I don’t know who said this first, but “the gospel is simple and it takes theologians to complicate it.”

 Recently I gave myself the challenge of presenting a comprehensive and jargon-free gospel in less than 400 words.
 That exercise got me thinking.
-What if we limited the gospel to just one word, or two words, or ten?
-Could it be done?
-Can you do it?
+What if we limited the gospel to just one word, or two words?
+Or ten?

 Throughout the Bible you will find short declarations of the Good News.
 Below I have listed short gospels from Paul, Peter, James, John and Jesus.
 I also have one each from Spurgeon and Calvin.
 But what I would really like to hear is yours.
 What is your short version of the gospel?
 Everyone should have one for those small windows of opportunity.

 (3) For maximum appeal, a good gospel should be simple.
-One famous theologian once summarized the gospel as adoption through propitiation.
+A famous theologian once summarized the gospel as adoption through propitiation.
 It’s a good summary but it has limited appeal.
 It won’t make much sense to the man in the street.

 As we will see in below, the best short gospels use simple language and are self-explanatory: